Reporting suspicious activities by crypto licence holders

 Two very important principles that apply to virtual currency service providers compliance are the transparency and the legal certainty.
 The publication of these statistics certainly contributes for market transparency and give important feedback to the licensed companies.

-When we look at the principle of legal certainty it would be positive to align the terminology used by the FIU and the translation of the Money Laundering and Terrorist Financing Prevention Act (RahaPTS) to avoid confusion as the Estonian concept of “teade” is translated in the law as “report” and by the FIU as “notification”.Authors:
+When we look at the principle of legal certainty it would be positive to align the terminology used by the FIU and the translation of the Money Laundering and Terrorist Financing Prevention Act (RahaPTS) to avoid confusion as the Estonian concept of “teade” is translated in the law as “report” and by the FIU as “notification”.Author:

 Attorney at Law, Managing Partner